worldwidee/smart_app/smart_app.md

 AppSettings is the control mechanism of everything.

--You can set init app language, dark mode, function which is working after changing internet status while starting SmartAppPanel() or with defined functions.
+-You can set init app language, dark mode, function which is working after changing internet status while starting SmartApp() or with defined functions.
 ```dart
    appSettings.changeLanguage="English";
    appSettings.changeDarkMode=true;